+Less obviously, states themselves have begun to create a new level of national regulation through state attorneys general (AGs) acting in concert.
 In areas ranging from financial regulation and tobacco control to global warming and fuel economy mandates, state attorneys general are entering into new alliances aimed at imposing national regulatory schemes via litigation.
 These joint litigation campaigns are often fueled by lucrative deals between state AGs and private lawyers, and many states join simply because such lawsuits have the potential to generate huge sums of money.
-But under the Constitution such joint campaigns by the states require advance congressional approval.
-Congress should actively review them, rather than sit on the sidelines while new national regulations are imposed by default.
+Under the Constitution, such joint campaigns by the states require advance congressional approval.
+Congress should actively review them, rather than sit on the sidelines while state officials impose new national regulations by default.